cxliazt/mee./README.md

 # mee.
-⏖   16   ﹒  she/her   ﹒   bisexualㅤㅤㅤㅤㅤㅤㅤㅤㅤgames ﹕   roblox , minecraft, pony town, and more in experiencing.
+⏖   16   ﹒  she/her   ﹒   bisexual

+games ﹕   roblox , minecraft, pony town, and more in experiencing.